 Jori Costello is a singer-songwriter, multi instrumentalist, performer, playwright, visual artist, and teacher.
-In her third decade of performing, Jori has been in several bands, choirs, been a solo performer, a dance DJ, radio host, festival emcee, and is now delving into her lifelong love of acting.
+In her fifth decade of performing, Jori has been in several bands, choirs, been a solo performer, a dance DJ, radio host, festival emcee, and has been delving into her lifelong love of acting.

 Among her accomplishments, she’s received winning recognition in the Ozark Music Awards “Folk Artist of the Year” for 2002 and “Best Solo Female Singer/Songwriter” for the 2005 Northwest Arkansas Music Awards (NAMA).
 Jori’s first CD, “Home Grown” was nominated “Best CD” in the Ozark region.
 She has been featured on many compilations including her song, “War Games” on the OMNI Peace Center’s Peace CD, and her song, “Past the Pain” for the Arkansas Children’s Shelter.
 Big Bad Gina, awarded Best New Band in 2012, has 3 CDs featuring original songs by each band member as well as arrangements of iconic women’s music.